gbrmachado/gabitOS/README.md

 # gabitOS

 This is an experimental trying of making an operating-system-kernel in RUST.
-Creating a new OS also means that means we can't use threads, files, heap-memory, network tools, and other things that require OS abstractions.
+Creating a new OS also means that we can't use threads, files, heap-memory, network tools, and other things that require OS abstractions.
 As a consequence, we can't use most of Rust Standard library features.

 ## How to run